biocommons/hgvs/doc/quick_start.rst

 Variant mapping and validation requires access to external data, specifically exon structures, transcript alignments, and protein accessions.
-Right now, the only source of this data is via the UTA UTA sister projects.
+Right now, the only source of this data is via the UTA sister projects.
 (If you want more information on the architecture of HGVS, UTA, see :doc:`intro`.
 However, you don't really need to understand the architecture to use HGVS.)